Skip to main content

 Pack your hamper and head for one of London’s lush green parks – from Brockwell Park with its pretty ponds to Primrose Hill with its iconic panorama of the city, there are countless places to enjoy a packed lunch al fresco in the city, an activity that has forever been one of the best things to do in London in July.
 A few other favourites are Greenwich Park for awesome views of Canary Wharf, Richmond Park for shaded ancient trees, and Victoria Park for the best coffee and cardamom buns from local hot spot, Pavilion.

-Image Courtesy of Instagram via Rooftop Film Club
+Image Courtesy of Rooftop Film Club via Instagram

 Head to an outdoor cinema

-When July comes around, the outdoor cinema season in London is already in full-force, and there are many places where you can enjoy a movie under the stars all around the city.
+When July comes around, the outdoor cinema season in London is already in full-force, and there’s a couple of places where you can enjoy a movie under the stars all around the city.
 Catch a film at outdoor cinemas, which are located all over London.
-If you’re heading East, then Rooftop Film Club in the heart of Stratford is the ideal spot for crowd-pleasers at sunset (make sure you grab one of their wood-fired pizzas).
-The Luna Cinema is another favourite, and has outdoor venues at 13 different locations across the city and is consistently one of the top things to do in July in London.
+If you’re heading East, one of our favourites is Rooftop Film Club (WA) in the heart of Stratford.
+They also have a sister venue down south in Peckham.
+It’s the ideal spot for crowd-pleasers at sunset (make sure you grab one of their wood-fired pizzas).

 Visit during Spring/Summer